omri-am/face-recognition-benchmarking-tool/README.md

 - Ensure that any custom distance functions or metrics are correctly implemented and validated.
 - Adjust batch sizes and other parameters as needed for your computational resources.

-## Acknowledgments

-- Thanks to all contributors and the open-source community.
-- Special thanks to the creators of PyTorch and the models utilized.

 # Contact